Audit-It-in/Audit-it/docs/prd/README.md

 ## Overview

-This directory contains comprehensive product requirements and development standards for the TheFinXperts CA Platform.
+This directory contains comprehensive product requirements and development standards for the Audit-it CA Platform.
 These documents serve as the single source of truth for architecture decisions, coding standards, and design patterns.

 ## Quick Navigation